 Bradycardiac heart rhythm disturbances may be treated symptomatically with ß-sympathomimetics, and in life-threatening bradycardiac disturbances of heart rhythm temporary pacemaker therapy can be advisable.

 Concomitant administration with strong P450 inducers, such as rifampin, are contraindicated since the efficacy of nifedipine tablets could be significantly reduced.
-(See PRECAUTIONS: DRUG INTERACTIONS.)
+(See DRUG INTERACTIONS)

 Nifedipine must not be used in cases of cardiogenic shock.

 Adalat is contraindicated in patients with a known hypersensitivity to any component of the tablet.This monograph has been modified to include the generic and brand name in many instances.